US Army WLAs in Wartime Photos and Publications

 of the 34th Armored Battalion of the 5th Armored Division.
 This Division

-went all thru France in the summer of 1944.
+went all thru France in the Summer of 1944.
 The

 bike is most probably a Type IV or early Type V; the low ammo box is just visible between